verygoodsecurity/starlarky/README.md

 ### Pylarky

-_Pylarky_ is pip lib-wrapper for runlarky to make larky calls conviniently from Python.
+_Pylarky_ is pip lib-wrapper for runlarky to make larky calls conveniently from Python.

 ### Building and Running Tests